 Research [Company Name] for a sales call.
 Tell me: 1.
 What they do and who their customers are (2 sentences max) 2.
 Their likely top 2-3 business challenges right now 3.
 Any recent news, funding rounds, or leadership changes 4.
 One specific angle for why [your product] solves a real problem for them Keep it under 200 words — I need a quick brief, not a report.

 Run this in Claude or ChatGPT before each call.
 Feed in a LinkedIn URL or company URL if you have it.
-The output isn't perfect research, but it's a solid starting point that takes 30 seconds to scan before you pick up the phone.
+The output is not perfect research, but it is a solid starting point that takes 30 seconds to scan before you pick up the phone.
+For more prompt strategies, see our guide on Claude AI prompts for productivity.

 The biggest failure mode with AI-written outreach is that it reads like AI-written outreach — generic, slightly formal, full of phrases like "I hope this finds you well."
 The fix is to give the model specificity, not just a template to fill.